The Laredo Commercial Vehicle Border Crossing (World Trade Bridge / Laredo IV)

-Laredo is the most active commercial crossing port of entry along the US-Mexico border, accounting for 53% of the total cross-border trade value.
-It comprises four bridge border-crossings of the Rio Grande, but only two bridges allow commercial truck traffic: the Laredo-Colombia Solidarity Bridge (Laredo III / opened in 1991) and the World Trade Bridge (Laredo IV / opened in 2000).
-The most significant is the World Trade Bridge, an 8-lane bridge only available for commercial traffic.
+Laredo is the most active commercial crossing port of entry along the US-Mexico border.
+It comprises four bridge border crossings of the Rio Grande, with only two bridges allowing commercial truck traffic: the Laredo-Colombia Solidarity Bridge (Laredo III, opened in 1991) and the World Trade Bridge (Laredo IV, opened in 2000).
+The more significant is the World Trade Bridge, an 8-lane bridge exclusively available for commercial traffic.
 It was built to support the growing cross-border trade that emerged in the 1990s with the setting up of NAFTA.
-The two prior border crossing facilities, the Juarez-Lincoln Bridge (Laredo I / opened in 1956) and the Gateway to the Americas Bridge (Laredo II / opened in 1982), were going through the downtown area of Laredo, and only one commercial lane was available on the Juarez-Lincoln Bridge, which created significant congestion.
+The two older border crossing facilities, the Juarez-Lincoln Bridge (Laredo II / opened in 1976) and the Gateway to the Americas Bridge (Laredo I / opened in 1956), passed through the downtown area of Laredo.
+Only one commercial lane was available on the Juarez-Lincoln Bridge, which created significant congestion.

 The World Trade Bridge is jointly owned and operated by the City of Laredo (US) and Caminos y Puentes Federales de Ingresos y Servicios Conexos (Mexico).
 The bridge handles a daily traffic of 15,000 to 18,000 trucks, which is around 40% of all the truck border crossings on the US-Mexico border.
-There are two major customs facilities on each side of the border, and massive truck logistics complexes in the vicinity, performing activities unique to cross-order logistics.
+There are two major customs facilities on each side of the border, as well as massive truck logistics complexes in the vicinity, which perform activities unique to cross-border logistics.
 One type involves the consolidation and preparation of truckloads for border crossing, including documentation, and their reciprocal deconsolidation once the shipment has crossed the border.
 The core driver of this activity is to avoid cabotage restrictions, stating that:

 Another activity type involves switching drivers and trucks for cross-border crossings, implying a class of cross-border movements done over short distances between marshalling yards on both sides of the border.
 Visa restrictions have a notable impact on cross-border logistics, as Mexican truck drivers are not allowed to enter the United States without a B1 visa (non-immigration entry to the United States for the purpose of business) or a Border Identification Card (DSP-150).
 The latter allows Mexican nationals to stay on the US side for a period of up to 30 days within 25 miles (40 km) of the said border.
 Canadian truck drivers do not have such restrictions for cargo flows between Canada and the United States, but the same cabotage restrictions still bind them.